 Also, you can bundle the pregnancy insurance with an investment, savings or life insurance plan to give your child a head start.
 It really depends on what you want.

 Note: Go into an Investment Linked Insurance Plan (ILP) only if you know the full picture of what is involved – the pros and cons.
 Insurance agents will not bother to highlight to you the disadvantages of ILP as the commissions for selling this product is far too attractive.
 A planning principle that I adhere to since I started my financial planning practice is that insurance and investments should be kept separate.

 Check out my article on ILP.
 An ILP should not be used for education savings either.

 3. It guarantees insurability of your child (excluding pre-existing conditions)

 For those who are procrastinating about their insurance planning, think again.
 We can be fine one day and be diagnosed with something the next.
 Even when we are ready to pay for protection, we may not get it.
 There is no better time to get insurance than when we are in the pink of health.

 So, to me, the most valuable feature that pregnancy insurance brings to the table is ‘guaranteed insurability’.

-This means that you can transfer the insurance you bought to the child after birth without any insurance underwriting or medical assessment.
-There are terms and conditions tied to this option such as:
+This means that you can purchase insurance or transfer existing coverage (bought on your life from the start) to the newborn without the need to undergo any insurance underwriting or medical assessment.
+However, do note that there are terms and conditions tied to this benefit:

 Sounds complicated?
 It need not be.